xframes-project/xframes-website/src/pages/faq.md

 ## Is JavaScript the only way to use XFrames?

 XFrames is primarily used with JavaScript and React, leveraging the React Native Fabric Renderer for GPU-accelerated GUIs.
-However, we are extending support to Python developers.
-The native Python module for XFrames is already working very well, and we're actively working on completing the Python port of the React Native Fabric Renderer.
-Once this is ready, Python developers will be able to build XFrames-based applications with full GPU acceleration and flexibility.
+However, we are extending support to [Python](https://github.com/xframes-project/xframes-python), [C#](https://github.com/xframes-project/xframes-csharp/) and [Java](https://github.com/xframes-project/xframes-java) developers.
 Stay tuned for updates!

 ---